 |Within 10 Miles|

-2014 Fall/Winter Facility Closures: The modern restrooms/showers in Ledges State Park are closed for the winter season.
+2015 Spring Facility Closures: The modern restrooms/showers in Ledges State Park are closed until on or around April 15, 2015.
 A pit vault latrine will be open year round located just west of the campground entrance & portable toilets are available in front of each campground shower/restroom building.
 Some water hydrants remain ON year round.
-The RV dump station will remain open until temperatures dip consistently below the freezing point.
-(Updated 12/5/14)
+The RV dump station is open, but no rinsing water is available.
+(Updated 3/12/15)

 Ledges State Park, IA